great-expectations/great_expectations/docs/intro.rst

     Great Expectations also provides robust concepts of Batches and Runs.
 Although we sometimes talk informally about validating "dataframes" or "tables," it’s much more common to validate batches of new data—subsets of tables, rather than whole tables.
 DataContexts provide simple, universal syntax to generate, fetch, and validate Batches of data from any of your DataSources.

-**Compile to Docs**
+**Data Docs**

-    As of v0.7.0, Great Expectations includes new classes and methods to `render` Expectations to clean, human-readable documentation.
+    Great Expectations can render Expectations to clean, human-readable documentation.
 Since docs are compiled from tests and you are running tests against new data as it arrives, your documentation is guaranteed to never go stale.

 *******************